sjmog/kubernetes-the-hard-way/docs/03-compute-resources.md

 > Ensure a default compute zone and region have been set as described in the [Prerequisites](01-prerequisites.md#set-a-default-compute-region-and-zone) lab.

 - :bulb: read about [Google Compute Zones](https://cloud.google.com/compute/docs/regions-zones/regions-zones).
-- :pencil: summarise what a Google Compute Zone is as if you were explaining it to a colleague.
+- :pencil: summarise what a Google Compute Zone is as if you were explaining it to a colleague (cloud provider concepts).

 <details>
-  <summary>Compare with a model answr once you're done</summary>
+  <summary>Compare with a model answer once you're done</summary>

-  - :speech_bubble_ a Zone is Google Compute's interface to where the physical servers are.
+  - :speech_bubble: a zone is Google Compute's interface to where the physical servers are.
 </details>